alexecse/V5_assignment/README.md

 # HTML Grouping Pipeline

+## Objective
-- Automated grouping of HTML documents by structural similarity and textual similarity.
+- Automated grouping of HTML documents, which are similar from the perspective of a user who opens them in a web browser - by structural similarity and textual similarity.
 - This project uses ML techniques and Applied Statistical Analysis, with a great interest in scalability methods.

 ---

 ## What does this project do?

-- For each HTML document, the algorithm extracts the frequency of HTML tags, and treats them as structural features
-- Using unsupervised clustering (DBSCAN) we group those frequencies into groups, using the Fast Chi-squared distance (explained below)
-- Optional postprocessing for fine-tuning outlier integration into the formed groups, and even merging similar groups (using visual similarity)
+- This project automatically groups HTML documents based on structural and textual similarity.
+It uses machine learning and statistical analysis to analyze each HTML file's structure (via tag frequency) and text content, then clusters similar documents together using unsupervised learning (DBSCAN).

+- The core idea is to treat each HTML page as a vector of tag frequencies, compute Chi-squared distances to measure structural differences, and combine this with textual similarity (TF-IDF).
+The result is an extensible pipeline for organizing large sets of web pages into meaningful groups, with built-in support for visual validation, post-processing, and heatmap-based analysis.

 ---